 Friday, November 1, 2024

-TESTING THE CANDIDATES: spotting the unqualified
+TESTING THE CANDIDATES: spotlighting the unqualified

-We could employ a professional testing corporation such as the Educational Testing Service to devise these tests.
+A professional testing corporation such as the Educational Testing Service to devise these tests.
 It's fun to imagine possible questions.
-Here's a few that I would like asked:
+I'm imagining serious questions involving knowledge relevant to future duties.
+But I can't resist adding a few that I would like to ask:

 MULTIPLE CHOICE